 Today I’ve got a recipe for you for when you want to order an Indian takeout, but it is the end of the month and you are waiting for payday.

-These crispy samosas are incredibly easy to make and use a packet of Veetee ready cooked Pilau rice, a packet of filo pastry and some frozen peas.
+These crispy samosas are incredibly easy to make and using shop pilau rice, or leftovers from our easy pilau rice, a packet of filo pastry and some frozen peas.
 I’ve served them with a spicy, sweet yoghurt dip, but they would be equally good with chilli sauce, chutney or even a flavoured mayonnaise or ketchup.
 If you use a leftover packet of coriander from the depths of your freezer you can make about 40 of these for £4.
 These are also perfect for canapes at a party.

 These samosas do require a little bit of time, and some origami to put together but once you get into the swing of them they are really quite fun to make, and it is something that older children will enjoy making with you.
 Adapt the fillings to suit you and your family’s taste; as well as the peas you can add sweetcorn, diced peppers, leftover chicken etc to the filling – just chop everything up finely and mix in well with the rice.

 Arrange any spare samosas onto a baking tray, freeze, pack into plastic boxes and then cook from frozen for about 25mins.
 Or make just a few and use the reminder of the rice to go with a homemade curry, and use the filo as a pie topping, or for simple strudels.

 - 1/2 cup frozen peas